Jfortin1/Statistics_for_genomics/2015/Lab4/README.md

     chmod 777 sratoolkit.2.4.5-2-ubuntu64/bin/fastq-dump

+### Converting the SRA experiment to fastq file:

-Let's get on a node:
+We first get on a node using the qrsh command:

     qrsh -l mem_free=1G

+We are ready to extract the fastq file from the SRA experiment:
     cd homework3

-To download the fastq file:
+    cd homework3
     ../sratoolkit.2.4.5-2-ubuntu64/bin/fastq-dump SRR518875.sra

-To get the number of reads:
+We now have the file SRR518875.fastq in the homework directory.

+    head -n 8 SRR518875.fastq
-    wc -l SRR518875.fastq (Divided by 4)
+    wc -l SRR518875.fastq # Number of reads x 4

 We will create a subset of the data: (1000 first reads):